CLASS OF 2010

 Carl Davis has a passion for self improvement and development.
 He participated in athletics most of his life; excelling in high school and college.
 He continues to find time during his week to provide his body with an ample supply of exercise.
 Carl has a passion for learning, and being informed on what’s occurring in our community, state, country, and the world we all share.
 He enjoys reading a wide variety of books and magazines; mainly related to self development, finance, health, spiritual, and autobiographies.
 Carl enjoys spending quality time with his wife, two boys, and family.

-Michael Donnelly was born in Bloomington, IL on November 18th, 1976.
+Michael Donnelly was born in Bloomington, IL in November, 1976.
 Mr. Donnelly has been happily married for fifteen years and is blessed with three children.
 Currently Mr. Donnelly is employed by Project Oz which is a non-profit social service agency that works with at-risk teens.
 Mikes primary duties are to support the academics efforts of students at Normal West High School.
 Mike has been employed with Project Oz for three years.
 In his spare time, Mike enjoys basketball, family and volunteering.
 Mike has been a volunteer basketball coach for 12 years and has taken several youth from the community to national tournaments where his teams have had great success.
 Professionally, Mike has been involved in several national and community initiatives.
 He has served nationally on the YouthBuild USA National Young Leaders Program.
 From 2003-2006 Mr. Donnelly worked as a Gang Interventionist where he was successful in creating programs to help address the crime and gang issues within our community.
 Mike is driven, focused and compassionate about the serving youth and being a productive member of our community.

 Marisanta Hidrogo is passionate about life in general.
 As a teacher she needs to always be positive and have a natural interest for everything around her to motivate every child she encounters.
 She considers herself adventurous.
 Going to new places and talking to different people always teaches her something new and interesting.
 Being well organized helps her to complete all her daily tasks as a mother, wife, and an educator.
 She loves cooking, gardening, exercising, listening to music, especially live, films, and reading biographies.
 She is a dreamer, and she does not enjoy injustice.
 She values, and respects other people beliefs and cultures.
 She strongly supports education but also admires and respects people’s personal experiences.
 She is compassionate and sensitive to the beauty of our natural world.
 She is a happy and very energetic person.